jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It all started with a door in my face.
 And then, actually, a few more.
 I was either being too stubborn or too hopeful.
 Either way, I eventually learned my lesson.
 I was selling a web app that those in upper management were never going to buy.

 Before you wonder, it wasn't a matter of price, because there was no price.
 It wasn't a question of competition.
 None of that either.
-And I can promise it worked, because I had spent years in a cubicle doing the frontline job it serviced.
+And I can promise it worked because I had spent years in a cubicle doing the frontline job it serviced.
 After years of thinking about political and economic theory in the Internet Age, I'd written a book (Starting Starfleet) about some untapped possibilities of new tech like smartwatch apps, bio-monitors, and bitcoin.
 I only made this simple web app (using open-source technologies) to validate my ideas.

 I was right to.
 They were good ideas.
 I figured out how to solve a problem and save 100 million dollars, 300,000 hours of worker productivity, and even dozens of lives.
 All I did was enable worker-to-worker collaboration with an app that was virtually free.
 Why wouldn't I want to tell people about the theory behind it?

 Sadly, I was a fool.
 I didn't know it at the time, but I wasn't even knocking on doors.
 I was knocking on gates.
 See, I wasn't talking to frontline workers (who thanked me).
 But to the bureaucrats, lawyers, managers, and executives who were well paid to "meet, discuss, delegate" about "garbage problems."
-As holdovers from the obessive management of the Industrial Age, I went against all they stood for; solving their problems was asking them to fire themselves.
+As holdovers from the obsessive management of the Industrial Age, I went against all they stood for; solving their problems was asking them to fire themselves.
 Worse, I was asking them to invalidate their identity as being "superiors."
 It's why they put up gates to shut out Internet Age innovation.
 In their mind, the levers of power, even small ones, are theirs by right.

 In retrospect, all this antagonism was damn exciting.
 I was standing at a historic moment in time.
 Here the Industrial Age was taking its last stand against human evolution.